FalixNodes-Software/KB-articles/_posts/minecraft/java/2024-07-16-server-properties.md

 Possible Values: Boolean
 Default Value: false

-Enabling this setting ensures that only players listed in the whitelist can join the server, providing controlled access, This is ideal for private or community servers that require limited access to only certain players.
+Enabling this setting ensures that only players listed in the whitelist can join the server, providing control over the players you want to join.
+This is ideal for private or community servers that limit access to certain players.

 ---